A topological model for the HOMFLY-PT polynomial: Recovering the HOMFLY-PT polynomial

 \

-{\bf Requirement for intersection points}\\ An intersection point associated to a component $C_i$ is given by a choice of $2m_i$ points on the punctured surface $(z^i_1,...,z^i_{m_i})$ such that: \begin{enumerate} \item each arc from $F^i(\sigma_H)$ contains exactly one component $\{z^i_1,...,z^i_{m_i}\}$ \item each oval from $L^i(\sigma_H)$ contains one component from $\{z^i_1,...,z^i_{m_i}\}$. \end{enumerate} We have the set of special points, that belong to our collections of arcs and ovals, which have the property that they very close to the base points.
-We denote them by:
+{\bf Requirement for intersection points}\\ An intersection point associated to a state circle $C_i$ is given by a choice of $2m_i$ points on the punctured surface $(z^i_1,...,z^i_{m_i})$ such that: \begin{enumerate} \item each arc from $F^i(\sigma^K_{H, P})$ contains exactly one component $\{z^i_1,...,z^i_{m_i}\}$ \item each oval from $L^i(\sigma^K_{H, P})$ contains one component from $\{z^i_1,...,z^i_{m_i}\}$. \end{enumerate} We have the set of base points, that belong to our collections of arcs and ovals, and let us denote them by:

 When we following the open contour of our state circle, these points are chosen at intervals at Step $2$, so provides a well defined intersection point that satisfies the above {\bf Requirement for intersection points}.